BDC Hamburger Icon

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

-• Business debt: Business debt, or nonconsumer debt, is any debt you take on for your business, such as a limited liability company.
-Sometimes, there can be a gray area.
+There can be a gray area between consumer and business debt.
 For example, if you use your personal computer for work, that debt is considered consumer debt.
-If you have business credit card debt from a company expense card, that is considered business debt.
+Meanwhile, if you have business credit card debt from a company expense card, it is considered business debt.

 Did You Know?Did you know

-“Debt should be used to extend the runway and help businesses make purchases that they couldn’t normally make if it makes them more competitive,” Ory said.
+“Debt should be used to extend the runway and help businesses make purchases that they couldn’t normally make if it makes them more competitive,” Ory explained.
 “The type and amount of debt should be directly linked to the type of business.”

 Examples of good business debt